wowen-hackathon/.github/profile/README.md

 1. Participants must fill in the following [Google Form](https://forms.gle/6oht3VDXbVNCfSD88), in order to be invited to [Wowen Hackathon](https://github.com/wowen-hackathon) GitHub Organisation.

 2. Hackers can group up and work in teams (up to 6 members) or solo to solve one of the challenges proposed.
+You can participate in only **one** team.

 3. Participants must commit their project to the previously assigned GitHub repository not later than 11th June 20 PM (Zürich time).